 I had also thought, back then, that what that passage had also handed us, among other key matters, was a major clue to a turning point of Voldemort’s first rise, along with, incidentally, the true reason that Snape may have abandoned him.
 Complete with an approximate date.

 As of DHs and Rowling’s endorsement of the Lexicon’s 1960 birth date for the Marauder cohort, 1980 is also back in play.
-Consequently The Tapestry dates are so completely out of whack that they need to be dismissed altogether.
+Consequently the Tapestry dates are so completely out of whack that they need to be dismissed altogether.
 Or at least those for Reggie and his cousins do.
-Rowling simply wasted all of our time by turning loose faulty data.
+Rowling simply wasted all of our time by throwing us faulty data.

 So, yes indeed.
 It was the Dark Lord’s knowledge of there being a Prophecy out there with his name on it that gave Reggie the opportunity to steal one of his Horcruxes.

 And if we could have accepted the Tapestry dates, we would have had a better handle on when the prophecy was made.